TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ### Developer Portal:
 Continually evolves with frequent updates.
 We recommend adopting the latest release for optimal performance and feature set, ensuring consistent user experience and accessibility to the newest enhancements.

+### MDCB and Helm:
-- **MDCB and Helm**: Receive updates synchronized with the core Gateway and Dashboard to support new features and capabilities.
+Receive updates synchronized with the core Gateway and Dashboard to support new features and capabilities.
 These components are mature and updates typically consist of minor iterations.

-- **Pump, TIB, Sync and Operator**: We recommend staying up to date with these components because they are rigorously tested to operate smoothly with the active LTS versions of Tyk Gateway and Tyk Dashboard.
+### Pump, TIB, Sync and Operator:
+We recommend staying up to date with these components because they are rigorously tested to operate smoothly with the active LTS versions of Tyk Gateway and Tyk Dashboard.

 With new releases of Tyk Gateway and Tyk Dashboard LTS versions, our customers should follow the above guidelines to ensure the most secure, stable and efficient environment.